jbp7/TEAM/EQAPOL Case Study/README.md

 ## Instructions

-To reproduce the above items
+To reproduce the data analysis:

     1) Install the TEAM package from CRAN using "install.packages("TEAM")"
     2) Source the file "case_study_functions.R"